ying-tang/help-documentation/_commontech/Customer_3.1.1_Point_Release.md

 This 3.1.1 Point Release is created primarily to fix some bugs that were affecting a few of our customers.
 Here are the changes that may affect your customer experience:

+#### Changes that are updates and upgrades

+  Update Horizon logo and splash page to new IBM Bluemix branding Urban Code Deploy[UCD] Heat plug-in currency for 3.1.1

 #### Bug Fixes Related to Curated Images

  * CentOS 6.8 20160910 image: only 2.1G disk space is seen in VM while the flavor has 10G disk